Expanding Thurston maps as quotients: Expanding Thurston maps

 is finite.

 Fix a Jordan curve $\CC\supset \post$.
 The Thurston map is called \defn{expanding} if

 Here $\mesh f^{-n}(\CC)$ is the maximal diameter of a component of $S^2\setminus f^{-n}(\CC)$.
-This is independent of the chosen curve $\CC$ (see \cite[Section ]{expThurMarkov}).
-It is equivalent to the notion of expansion by Ha\"{i}ssinsky-Pilgrim \cite{HaiPilCoarse} (see \cite[Lemma 9.2]{peano}). \end{definition} If $f$ is a rational map it is expanding if and only if its Julia set is the whole sphere.
+This is independent of the chosen curve $\CC$ (see \cite[Lemma~6.1]{expThurMarkov}).
+It is equivalent to the notion of expansion by Ha\"{i}ssinsky-Pilgrim in \cite{HaiPilCoarse} (see \cite[Proposition~6.2]{expThurMarkov}). \end{definition} If $f$ is a rational map it is expanding if and only if its Julia set is the whole sphere if and only if $f$ has no periodic critical points, see\cite[Proposition~2.3]{expThurMarkov}.

 We will however not assume that $f$ is a rational map; in fact it should be emphasized that we make no assumption on the smoothness of $f$.

 In particular we allow expanding Thurston maps that have \emph{periodic critical points}.
 An example of such a map is obtained as follows.
 Consider a postcritically finite rational map $g$ whose Julia set is a Sierpi\'{n}ski carpet (the closure of each Fatou component is a Jordan domain, closures of distinct Fatou components are disjoint).
 Identify the closure of each Fatou component, the map descends to this quotient.
 The quotient map is an expanding Thurston map with periodic critical points.